 The Persimmon Plant:

 Persimmon fruits are borne by the tall Diospyros kaki trees, which grow up to heights of 15 to 60 feet and have a distinct round top.
 The Diospyros kaki is the most widely grown variety in the world, being indigenous to China, Korea, Japan in Asia and known as Asian persimmon or Oriental persimmon, while another variant – Diospyros virginiana is also cultivated in North America, called American persimmon.
-From the generally erect to sometimes crooked thick barks branch out many stems, which bear bluish-green long oblong leaves with hairy petioles, transforming into vivid shades of orange, yellow, red in the autumn season, being deciduous.
+From the generally erect to sometimes crooked thick barks branch out many stems, which bear bluish-green long oblong leaves with hairy petioles, transforming into vivid shades of orange, yellow, and red in the autumn season, being deciduous.
 The flowers of the tree are bright pink or pale white and develop into fruits in the late fall to winter season.

 Ripe persimmon fruits are usually light yellowish-orange to deep reddish-orange in colour and like tomatoes, are not regarded as berries but as per morphology, they belong to the berry category, which is a fleshy fruit without a stone or pit, that buds from a single flower.
-These minuscule bounties are spherical, acorn-like or pumpkin-shaped, with the ripe fruits being quite succulent and sweet in taste owing to their considerable glucose content.
-Blessed with a delectable flavour – a subtle sugary honey-like taste and immense nutrition, persimmons are eaten fresh, in the dried form, used in cooking curries, sauces, fruit jams, incorporated into salads, refreshing drinks of juices, smoothies, milkshakes and added to desserts like pies, puddings, cakes.
+These minuscule bounties are spherical, acorn-like, or pumpkin-shaped, with the ripe fruits being quite succulent and sweet in taste owing to their considerable glucose content.
+Blessed with a delectable flavour – a subtle sugary honey-like taste and immense nutrition, persimmons are eaten fresh, in the dried form, used in cooking curries, sauces, fruit jams, incorporated into salads, refreshing drinks of juices, smoothies, milkshakes, and added to desserts like pies, puddings, cakes.

 Also Read: Fruit Jam: Dole Out Spoonfuls Of Good Health With These Delicious Recipes